thegoldenmule/jint/docs/require.md

 };
 ```

-Whatever is assigned to `module.exports` will be returned by a require.
+Whatever is assigned to `module.exports` will be returned by a `require()`.

-Next, we place this scripts in our `Resources` folder (this can be extended to load from other places, or even stream in asynchronously).
+Next, we place this script in our `Resources` folder (look below if you don't want to use resources).
 When `require` is called, this entire script will be executed and that object will be returned.

 With the script in the right place, we can now try this out in our REPL: